-Specialist community care lawyers in Sussex and Surrey answer the most frequently asked questions about being discharged from hospital.
+Specialist community care lawyers answer the most frequently asked questions about being discharged from hospital.

 You may wish to read our list of Abbreviations Used in Community Care Law to help understand some of the language health and social care staff use.

-If your mother has mental capacity to decide where she lives, the choice is essentially hers – however, there may be a challenge with social services to get safe care in place at home.
+If your mother has mental capacity to decide where she lives, the choice is essentially hers – however, there it may be necessary to challenge Social Services to get a safe and adequate package of care at home.
 If she lacks capacity on this issue, it is more complicated.
 In either case there are a range of assessments that should be undertaken by Health and Social Services to consider both her care needs and funding options.
 It is paramount that your mother’s best interests remain at the centre of any decision-making.

-Tell the hospital you want to attend all assessments – they do not normally have a problem with this.
+From 1 September 2020, NHS Continuing Healthcare (NHS CHC) assessments should no longer take place in the hospital setting.
+You can tell the staff members organising the assessment you want to attend– they do not normally have a problem with this and in fact it should be encouraged.
 If your father has mental capacity to give consent to you being his representative, then he can do so if necessary.
 Consider whether your father may need to make Lasting Powers of Attorney to prevent any issues in future should he lose mental capacity.
-If your father has already lost mental capacity to consent to you representing him, this will need to be delayed on a Best Interest basis while you consider longer term options – seek advice.
+If your father has already lost mental capacity to consent to you representing him, Health or Social Services should make a Best Interest decision about your involvement.
+You may need to seek advice about the longer term options.

 Since 1 September 2020, the policy has changed so that assessments for NHS CHC should no longer be carried out in hospital.
 If the person requires health or social care support on discharge this should be provided for free (whether at home or in a care home) until the assessments have been carried out – for up to 6 weeks or longer if necessary.